juliaseungjoobaek/2023-yonsei-med-digital-healthcare-hackathon-xray_resnet/README.md

-CNN model for multi class classification of normal, pneumonia and pneumothorax
+ResNet18 based model for multi class classification of normal, pneumonia and pneumothorax